yamtimor/Open-Data-Cities-Analysis/README.md

 7. **Submit a Pull Request:** To create a pull request, click on `compare and pull requests`
 8. **Add appropriate title and description:** Ensure your PR title and description include the name of the project and the related city.
 9. **Click on `Create Pull Request`**
 10. **Awsome!
-You have made a PR to the Open-Data-Cities-Analysis Project! 🚀**
+You've made a PR to the Open-Data-Cities-Analysis Project! 🚀**